Conformal field theory on the plane: Basic consequences of conformal symmetry

 and if $v_1$ is an $L_0$-eigenstate with conformal dimension $\Delta_1$, then $v_2$ is also an eigenstate with the conformal dimension

 as a consequence of the Virasoro algebra's commutation relations \eqref{vir}.
+Therefore, in any indecomposable representation of the Virasoro algebra, all conformal dimensions differ by integers.
+(See Exercise \ref{exodiffint}.)

-Finally, let us illustrate the power of local conformal symmetry by thinking of a model in terms of global conformal symmetry only.
-We then decompose each Virasoro representation $R$ into representations of the $\mathfrak{sl}_2$ algebra of global conformal transformations with generators $(L_0,L_1,L_{-1})$,
+Let us illustrate the power of local conformal symmetry by thinking of a model in terms of global conformal symmetry.
+We decompose each Virasoro representation $\mathcal{R}$ into representations of the $\mathfrak{sl}_2$ algebra of global conformal transformations with generators $(L_0,L_1,L_{-1})$,

-where $m_{R,n}\in {\mathbb{N}}$ is a multiplicity, $\Delta$ is the lowest $L_0$-eigenvalue of the indecomposable Virasoro representation $R$, and $D_{\Delta+n}$ is a representation of $\mathfrak{sl}_2$ whose lowest $L_0$-eigenvalue is $\Delta+n$.
+where $m_{\mathcal{R},n}\in {\mathbb{N}}$ is a multiplicity, $\Delta$ is the lowest $L_0$-eigenvalue of the indecomposable Virasoro representation $\mathcal{R}$, and $\mathcal{D}^{\Delta+n}$ is a representation of $\mathfrak{sl}_2$ whose lowest $L_0$-eigenvalue is $\Delta+n$.
 (See Exercise \ref{exodis}.)
 The above decomposition is universal data of the Virasoro algebra, and model-dependent information from the point of view of global conformal symmetry.
 This shows how constraining local conformal symmetry is, and how much more freedom there is in the spectrum of global conformal field theories.
-In particular, in a global conformal field theory, there is no reason for the spectrum to contain series of $\mathfrak{sl}_2$ representations, whose lowest $L_0$-eigenvalues differ by integers.
+In particular, in a global conformal field theory, there is no reason for the spectrum to contain series of $\mathfrak{sl}_2$ representations whose lowest $L_0$-eigenvalues differ by integers.